nel-lab/Behavior3D/README.md

 Package to calibrate and map multiple camera points of view into a single 3D position.
 Using [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) labeled data, one can then reconstruct the 3D position of tracked body parts from multiple cameras.
 Calibration and acquisition of behavior movies is performed through an inexpensive and reproducible setup using PS3Eye cameras.

 This package has been developed for calibration and mapping using 3 cameras, but the code base can be generalized/altered to accommodate a different number.
-It has been tested on Linux using the Spyder IDE.
+It has been tested on Linux and is best run using the Spyder IDE or imported to a Jupyter Notebook.

+Note: The matplotlib backend may need to be changed.
+Running ```%matplotlib auto``` usually does the trick.

 ## Installation
 * Install [Anaconda](https://www.anaconda.com/products/individual)